brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

 Creating Management Groups

 Can create mgmt groups - Portal - PowerShell - CLI Cannot use - Templates ( at this time ) Mgmt Group Creation - MG ID - Cannot be altered after making the group - internally referenced - Display Name - Name shown in the portal

+Azure Subscriptions

+Linked to an Azure Account Subscriptions have accounts. - An Azure account is simply an identity in Azure Active Directory (Azure AD) Every subscription is associated with an Active Directory To give users access to all Azure resources - add them to the AzureAD linked to the Subscription - User will have access to all resources in the subscription